LDB File Type- The quick facts

-The .ldb file extension is used by the Microsoft Access database application to prevent files from being edited by two people at the same time.
-If a file is open by more than one user on a multi-user database and both users try to make changes to the file at the same time, it could result in a corruption of the file and a loss of data.
+The .ldb file extension is used by the Microsoft Access database application to prevent files from being edited by two people simultaneously.
+If a file is open by more than one user on a multi-user database and both users try to make changes to the file simultaneously, it could result in a corruption of the file and a loss of data.

 The LDB file prevents this from happening by locking the file when one user already has it open.
 The LDB file is located in the same folder as the original file and with the same name, but the .ldb extension is assigned to the file rather than the .mdb extension.
-Once the user with the edit-enabled file has closed the file, the lock is removed from the file and another user can open the edit-enabled version.
+Once the user with the edit-enabled file has closed the file, the lock is removed from the file, and another user can open the edit-enabled version.

 Important: Different programs may use files with the LDB file extension for different purposes, so unless you are sure which format your LDB file is, you may need to try a few different programs.

 While we have not verified the apps ourselves yet, our users have suggested 5 different LDB openers which you will find listed below.